 - Greek Cypriot refugee Solomos Solomou is shot and killed by a Turkish security officer while trying to climb a flagpole in order to remove a Turkish flag from its mast in the United Nations Buffer Zone in Cyprus.

 - Ilich Ramírez Sánchez, also known as "Carlos the Jackal", is captured.

 - Lech Wałęsa leads strikes at the Gdańsk, Poland shipyards.

-- An Ilyushin Il-62 airliner crashes near Königs Wusterhausen, East Germany, due to an in-flight fire, killing 156.
+- An Ilyushin Il-62 airliner crashes near Königs Wusterhausen, East Germany killing 156 people.

 - UK Marine Broadcasting Offences Act declares participation in offshore pirate radio illegal.

 - Founding and first official meeting of the American Football League.